adafruit/Adafruit_CircuitPython_Ducky/README.rst

 Usage Example
 =============

-Here is an example of using the :class:`Ducky` class.
+Here is an example of using the Ducky library.
 First you will need to import the libraries

 .. code-block:: python